IIIF/cookbook-recipes/recipe/0118_multivalue/index.md

 ## Implementation Notes

 Language maps are required of all strings that are intended to be displayed to the user (this includes the `label` and `summary` properties, as well as `label` and `value` properties within the `metadata` and `requiredStatement` properties).
-Furthermore, the language map pattern requires that all values are supplied as an array, whether a single value string or a string of multiple values.
+Furthermore, the language map pattern requires that all values are supplied as an array, whether a single value or multiple value strings.
 For example, if the work in question has multiple values for a property, all values would be included as separate strings within a single array; if the property has only a single value, the value would be included as a single-value array.

-In the case of multiple languages, all associated values must be arrays of strings, with a separate array for each language.
+In the case of multiple languages, all associated values must be arrays of strings with separate arrays for each language.
 For more information, see the Presentation API [Language of Property Values](https://iiif.io/api/presentation/3.0/#44-language-of-property-values) section.

 ## Restrictions